 A Guide to White Zinfandel Wine: History, Tasting Notes, and Pairing Tips

-White Zinfandel wine is a very versatile drink that often gets overlooked by both casual and more experienced wine drinkers due to its former reputation as a cheap, sickly sweet drink.
+Is White Zinfandel dry or sweet?
+That’s the first question people ask.
+But the truth is, White Zinfandel wine is a very versatile varietal that often gets overlooked by both casual and more experienced wine drinkers due to its former reputation as a cheap, sickly sweet drink.

 What is White Zinfandel?

-As we mentioned, White Zinfandel is a fairly misunderstood wine born from a mistake-gone-right by winemakers in the 70s.
-Unfortunately, due in no small part to some terrible marketing in the 80s, it’s reputation was tarnished as a cheap, cloyingly sweet, box wine.
-And, though it was not all box wine, it certainly was cheap and sweet.
+As we mentioned, White Zinfandel is a somewhat misunderstood wine born from a mistake gone right by winemakers in the 70s.
+Unfortunately, due in no small part to some terrible marketing in the 80s, its reputation was tarnished as a cheap, cloyingly sweet box wine.
+And, though it was not all box wine, it certainly was cheap and lovely.

 Well, stop right there!

-We’re going to give you a new definition to use from now on because the White Zinfandel wine options you can enjoy today couldn’t be more different.
-They are drinkable, flavorful, fun, and range from quite sweet to surprisingly dry.
+We’ll give you a new definition from now on because the White Zinfandel wine options you can enjoy today couldn’t be more different.
+They are drinkable, flavorful, and fun, and range from sweet to surprisingly dry.